kiniry/objective-c/s093751/Assignment2_2/README.md

  - ... how class types are used with those in the OTLTYAFW.

 The **.h** header file can consists of the class types `@interface` and `@protocol`, where `@protocol` is more similar to the `interface` of C# and Java.
+Then there is the implementation files called **.m** in Objective-C and they are required to implement an header file.
+This has it its ups and downs.
+It makes the code easier to understand, but it also requires even more things to keep track of when coding, which can become quite tedious.
+In C# and Java it is only required to followed the structure of a given interface or protocol if they *extend/implement* them.

 Constructors and factories
 --------------------------